MrBigTree/study-note-cp-level2/java-oop.md

 - In throws clause, you may specify all checked exceptions that this method may throw, and you may also list unchecked exceptions
 - NOTE: Java provides exception facility such that: some methods can detect, some methods can handle, and other methods just pass them along.
 - Throw early, catch late
+- When a method has a throws clause, it signifies that the method may encounter a specified exception, but it does not catch or handle it.
+Instead, it passes the responsibility of handling the exception to the calling method.

 ### !
 Think it through
 - if a subclass method overrides a superclass method, it is an error for the subclass method to list more exceptions in its throws clause than the superclass method does.
 A subclass's throws clause can contain a subset of a superclass's throws clause.